NicolasLM/bplustree/README.rst

 - Insert elements in ascending order if possible, prefer UUID v1 to UUID v4
 - Use ``tree.checkpoint()`` from time to time if you insert a lot, this will prevent the WAL from growing unbounded
-- Use small keys and values
+- Use small keys and values, set their limit and overflow values accordingly
 - Store the file and WAL on a fast disk

 License